fatemehghanadi/FatemehGhanadi/README.md

 Explored 3D CNN models for Alzheimer's diagnosis from MRI data as Bachelor's thesis.

-🌱 Current Goals

-Advancing research in Computational Neuroscience and Image Processing.

 📫 Let’s Connect
 I’m always open to collaboration on AI, healthcare, and tech-based projects.
 Feel free to reach out!